Poverty & Economic Development Full-time

 The difference you'll make

-This role ensures that Nuru’s financial systems are effective and compliant, enabling the organization to steward assets and support its long-term mission of breaking cycles of unjust poverty by helping smallholder farmers transition to professionalized farming.
+This role ensures Nuru's financial systems are robust and compliant, enabling the organization to effectively steward resources and support its mission of breaking cycles of unjust poverty in marginalized communities across Africa.

 Profile